 The following tests are accepted:

-Score reports expire two years from the date the exam is taken.
-Be sure to submit valid score reports.
-Additionally, please plan accordingly to allow yourself enough time to prepare for the exam and for the score to be reported by the intended application deadline.
+Score reports are valid two years from the test date.
+Plan accordingly to allow yourself enough time to prepare for the exam and for the score to be reported by the intended application deadline.
 Incomplete applications will not be considered.

-Unofficial transcripts should be uploaded in PDF format through the Graduate Application website for admissions review.
+Unofficial transcripts should be uploaded in PDF format to your application for admissions review.
 Transcripts for all undergraduate credits must be uploaded for admissions consideration.
 Upload the front and back of transcripts (if back is blank, you do not need to upload the back).
-The Graduate Application checklist has more than one line item for transcripts - if you only attended one undergraduate institution, you may ignore the second line item.
+Upload transcripts for each institution you list within your application.
+If you only attended one undergraduate institution, you may ignore the second line item.

 If offered admission, you must submit an official transcript from every post-secondary institution attended to finalize admission.
 Further instructions will be provided in your I-20 package regarding the documents that you must bring to campus.
 Review the instructions included in the I-20 package.
 Do not send documents via postal mail or email, as they will be discarded.

-For students receiving undergraduate degrees outside of the United States, we encourage submission of the World Education Services (WES) Basic Course-by-Course Evaluation in addition to unofficial transcripts.
+For students receiving undergraduate degrees outside of the United States, we encourage submission of the World Education Services (WES) Basic or Educational Credential Evaluators (ECE) Course-by-Course Evaluation in addition to unofficial transcripts.
 This evaluation is encouraged, but not required.
-See an example.
-If you choose to upload a copy of this report along with your transcripts, please be sure to remove the password protection prior to uploading the PDF.
+If you choose to upload a copy of this report along with your transcripts, remove the password protection prior to uploading the PDF.

-All Indian and Chinese applicants must upload a copy of their proof of degree or provisional certificate (if proof of degree has not been issued yet).
-Upload this document as a PDF through the Graduate Application website.
+All international applicants must upload a copy of their proof of degree or provisional certificate (if proof of degree has not been issued yet).
+Upload this document as a PDF to your application.

 International applicants must submit a copy of their passport photo page.
-Upload a scanned copy as a PDF through the Graduate Application site.
+Upload a scanned copy as a PDF to your application.